 Are full-body MRI scans necessary?

 But before you become too excited about these chin-to-thigh MRIs, you may want to know that the U.S. Food and Drug Administration and the Choosing Wisely in Preventive Medicine Program are not yet ready to endorse full-body MRI scans as an effective screening procedure.
-And medical societies like the American College of Preventive Medicine (ACPM) are not yet recommending the scans either.
+Medical societies like the American College of Preventive Medicine (ACPM) are not yet recommending the scans either.

-Full-body MRI scans use much of the same technology available under a doctor’s care.
+These MRI scans use much of the same technology available under a doctor’s care.
 However, to make the service cost-effective, the scans are typically generated and evaluated by artificial intelligence (AI).

 “AI-supported screening technology is still in its infancy, and the risk of misdiagnosis is not well understood yet,” Dr. Taylor says.